john-michaelburke/ask/README.md

 ```

 ## Future Additions
-- [ ] Add the ability to specify which engine to use, currently the default is `gpt-3.5-turbo`.
 - [ ] Add the ability to specify which temperature to use, currently the default is `0.5`.
 This controls how much freedom the model has to hallucinate.